‘What do I need to do to create a successful business?

 I have more time to spend with my family and have more me time.

-I attended a 2 day conference, I’ve been kayaking in the sea, I’ve signed clients that in the past I thought were too good for me, I’ve put my prices up, I’ve marshalled at a cycling event, been interviewed for 2 podcasts, invited to speak to students at an event and have clients booked in months in advance.
+I attended a 2 day conference, I’ve been kayaking in the sea, I’ve been on a 3 day trip by myself, I’ve signed clients that in the past I thought were too good for me, I’ve put my prices up, I’ve marshalled at a cycling event, been interviewed for 2 podcasts, invited to speak to students at an event and have clients booked in months in advance.

 How can you can create your successful business when you’ve quit your day job?